ironhack-labs/lab-javascript-vikings/README.md

 #### class

-- You don't have to include a constructor method since this class will inherit perfectly from the parents class, both, the health and the strength (it `extends` Soldier class :wink: )
+- You don't have to include a constructor method since this class will inherit perfectly from the parents class, both the health and the strength (it `extends` Soldier class :wink: )

 #### `attack()` method